infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for Android.md

 # Perceivable guidelines for Android

-All content that is displayed on the screen at some point must be presented to the user in a way that he can perceive.
+_All content that is displayed on the screen at some point must be presented to the user in a way that he can perceive._

+In this section we will describe guidelines and define examples of implementation that will help in making your application more perceivable.

 ## Text alternatives